AF-ROBOTICS/usafabot/ECE495/_build/html/_sources/Module6_IMU.md

 catkin_make
 ```

-> 📝️ **Note**: It turns out the developers for the um7 ROS package did not adequately set up the dependencies.
+> 📝️ **Note:** It turns out the developers for the um7 ROS package did not adequately set up the dependencies.
 So you should have seen an error when running **rosdep** and **catkin_make** about a **serial** package not installed.
 To fix this dependency issue you need to install a ROS serial package to your source:

 ```bash
 cd ~/master_ws/src